MohammadMD1383/Actionable/docs/docs/index.md

 ## Test Latest Features ASAP

 Want to test the latest features before they officially get released?
-Checkout [releases page](https://github.com/MohammadMD1383/Actionable/releases) for nightly builds.
+Simply use the new action `Download And Install Nightly Build` !!! (v4.1.0 onwards) Or, checkout [releases page](https://github.com/MohammadMD1383/Actionable/releases) for nightly builds.

 ## How To Help?